Ree-m/skinology-ecommerce-app/README.md

 -All users can easily search for products using the app's search function.
 <br />

--The app includes two distinct interfaces: one for regular users and one for administrators.
+-The app includes two distinct interfaces: one for regular users and one for admini.
 <br />

--Administrators have full access to all the features of regular users, as well as the ability to add, edit, and delete products in the app.
+-Admin has full access to all the features of regular users, as well as the ability to add, edit, and delete products in the app.

 ### Built With